icarus-initiative/organization_core/README.md

 > What is the Icarus Iniative?

-- A zero-cost, pioneering community of Rust/Solana learners that iteratively builds the curriculum by building projects, evaluating resources, and voting on curriculum development.
+- A zero-cost, crowdsource community of Rust/Solana learners that iteratively improve the curriculum by building projects, evaluating resources, and voting on curriculum development.
-- This initiative came about due to the lack of a formal program and the disjointed myriad of resources that can often leave the uninitiated lost on their learning path.
+- This initiative came about due to the myriad of resources that can often leave the uninitiated lost on their learning path.
-- In the absence of a clear path, we blaze our own methodically and intelligently.
+- In the absence of a clear path, we blaze our own trail methodically and intelligently.
-- We're patient because we know a few degrees off the flight compass can leave us far from our destination.

 > What are the requirements to join the Icarus Iniative?

-- The developer must already have completed Figment's Solana Pathway (see `resources.md`), have some programming experience like javascript or python, and be willing to pioneer.
+- The developer must already have completed Figment's Solana Protocol (see `resources.md`), have some programming experience like javascript or python, and be willing to pioneer.
+- The minimum skills are listed more in depth in the [1st_expedition_project_guidelines markdown](https://github.com/icarus-initiative/icarus_initiative).

 > What are the benefits of joining this initiative?

-- A community to learn and support your journey, having an impactful voice to building out the curriculum for future learners, earning domain visibility in the industry, making professional and personal connections, and creating tangible projects to put on your github.
-The people you meet here can possibly be your future co-founders or co-workers.
-Further innovations are being planned to keep this initiative relevant and updated.
+- A passionate community to learn with.
+- It filters out the folks who are just mere dabblers.
+- Having an impactful voice to building the curriculum for future learners.
+- Earning domain visibility in the industry.
+- Making professional and personal connections.
+- Creating tangible projects to showcase.
+- Discourse to use as a forum and knowledge hub.
+- Discord for community interaction.
+- Github Organization for aggregating useful deliverables.
+- Twitter to socially interact with the online community.
+- Many other incentives, partnerships, and growth are planned.

 > How do I sign up for this initiative?